Ensuring Safety, Health, & Well-Being

 All current Childcare Volunteers are temporarily on pause.
 We are grateful for their patience and understanding as we continue to navigate unknown timelines for resuming volunteer support.
 At this time, we are not accepting any new volunteer applications for this role.

-The Adoption Files Initiative (formerly Project Search & Reunion) volunteers and interns are supporting our Post-Adoption Program by completing adoption file audits.
-Greeter Volunteers, volunteers who staff our Seattle and Tacoma office front desks, support our Family Visitation program by helping ensure health and safety precautions (such as check-ins and visit room sanitization) are completed by all visitors.
+File Auditor volunteers and interns for The Adoption Files Initiative (formerly Project Search & Reunion) volunteers and interns are supporting our Post-Adoption Program by completing adoption file audits.
+Family Visit Greeters, volunteers who staff our Seattle and Tacoma office front desks, support our Family Visitation program by helping ensure health and safety precautions (such as check-ins and visit room sanitization) are completed by all visitors.
 All in-person volunteers are expected to strictly follow COVID-19 safety protocol including wearing masks, social distancing, and being vigilant about symptoms and exposure.
-If you are interested in learning more about how to get started with either of these positions, please contact us at email@example.com.
+If you are interested in learning more about how to get started with either of these positions, please contact us at firstname.lastname@example.org.

 Out of safety and concern for children, volunteers, and staff, the Emergency Sanctuaries have been closed through 2021.
 We continue to look at the most impactful ways to utilize the Sanctuaries themselves.